 Self catering and relaxing small villa in the nearby of Rome, located within 5 minutes walk from the old village Bracciano and the lake shore.
 Beautiful view, garden of about 36.000 square feet (1200 sq. meters) with private pool, ideal for a romantic couple, for a holiday in the nature surrounded by antique historic sites.
-10 minutes walk from the railway station (line Rome-Viterbo) with local train every 30 minutes with many stops inside Rome (S.Peter's Basilica in 40 minutes, Trastevere 50').
-Connection with metro A and B. Completely furnished, patio with pizza oven and stone barbecue in the garden where enjoy open air meals, SatelliteTV, free internet ADSL, private parking.
+10 minutes walk from the railway station (line Rome-Viterbo) with local train every 30 minutes with many stops inside Rome (S.Peter's Basilica in 40 minutes, Trastevere 50', etc.).
+Connection with metro A (Spanish Steps) and B (Colosseum).
+Completely furnished, patio with pizza oven and stone barbecue in the garden where enjoy open air meals, SatelliteTV, free internet wi-fi & ADSL, private parking.
 The owners, who live in the main villa, speak English and are available for help and suggestions.
+In the property live three friendly and polite dogs.

 |Size||Sleeps up to 2, 1 bedrooms|